cis-ds/course-site/content/notes/grammar-of-graphics.markdown

 {{% alert note %}}

 Sometimes you don't need to make a statistical transformation.
-For example, in a scatterplot you use the raw values for the `\(x\)` and `\(y\)` variables to map onto the graph.
+For example, in a scatterplot you use the raw values for the $x$ and $y$ variables to map onto the graph.
 In these situations, the statistical transformation is an *identity* transformation - the stat simply passes in the original dataset and exports the exact same dataset.

 {{% /alert %}}